 Similarly, it’s not profitable for hospitals to give CNMs admitting privileges and is often deemed a liability.

 Regional One is the only Memphis-area hospital that allows midwifery patients and practitioners, regardless of insurance provider.
 Clients can see their practitioner at a clinic for prenatal care but can only give birth at home or at Regional One.

 “It’s a huge barrier that St. Francis and Methodist will not credential midwives that allow patients to have more options in terms of choosing the provider they want to be with,” said Grayson.

 CHOICES’ new comprehensive center will offer a third option—their birthing suites.
-They hope once the birth center starts drawing revenue from non-TennCare patients, more hospitals will be willing to issue admitting privileges.
+They hope once the birth center starts drawing revenue from non-TennCare patients more hospitals will see midwivery as profitable and issue admitting privileges.